yao-laboratory/MotifCluster/README.md

 #### 2. Final files:
     result.csv:    (NOTE: In the paper, called cluster-union.csv instead)
  * Example description:
-   * result.csv file located in example_output_step1_1 folder
+   * `result.csv` is located in the example_output_step1_1 folder.
-   * Each line is the nth line(peak) from the original bed file's information: Each line contains 'center_pos' and 'end_pos', which represent the start and end coordinates of the peak, respectively.
-The 'weight' column indicates the weight of the peak.
-The column 'class_id', it indicates the group which the peak belongs to.
-If consecutive peaks share the same 'class_id', such as 4, it signifies that they are part of the same group and, therefore, can be aggregated into a single cluster.
+   * Each line corresponds to a peak from the original BED file.
+Each line contains `center_pos`, `start_pos`, and `end_pos`, representing the center, start, and end coordinates of the peak, respectively.
+The `weight` column indicates the peak's weight.
+The `class_id` column indicates the group to which the peak belongs.
+If consecutive peaks share the same `class_id` (e.g., 4), they belong to the same group and can be aggregated into a single cluster.
 * result.csv shown as below:
 ```
     id,center_pos,start_pos,end_pos,class_id,weight